artlovan/pdf/README.rst

     4. To stop service, in terminal issue: docker-compose down

-Check is service is up * running
+Check if service is up * running
 --------------------------------
     Curl: curl localhost:8098/health | json_pp